weirdev/lagern/BackupCore/Notes.md

 Replicate source file tree (as last backed up) in destination
 	BackupLocations point at these files
-	Block in the backup store but not in the replicated tree stored in a seperate folder Reverse references in BlobStore?
+	Block in the backup store but not in the replicated tree stored in a seperate folder Easy step to a versioning system
+		Data would have to be preduplicated to detect changes Unless used through a virtual filesystem
+			Or could be used in tandem with a backup disk without backup disk would have access to all changes except the state of the latest backup Reverse references in BlobStore?
 	Every blob knows hash of every structure that points at it?
 	Could list every backup containing file